-Hooters of America, the restaurant chain known for its wings and waitresses, has been sold to Nord Bay Capital and TriArtisan Capital Advisors, the parties announced late Monday in a news release.
+Hooters of America, the restaurant chain known for its wings and waitresses, has been sold to Nord Bay Capital and TriArtisan Capital Advisors, the parties announced at the start of July in a news release.

 The sellers included H.I.G.
 Capital, Chanticleer Holdings and other investors, although financial terms of the deal were not disclosed.